Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within
+ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within ttt_shadow_target_buff                      1       // The type of buff to shadow's target should get.
+0 - None.
+1 - Heal over time.
+2 - Single respawn.
+3 - Damage bonus ttt_shadow_target_buff_delay                60      // How long (in seconds) the shadow needs to be near their target before the buff takes effect ttt_shadow_target_buff_heal_amount          5       // The amount of health the shadow's target should be healed per-interval ttt_shadow_target_buff_heal_interval        10      // How often (in seconds) the shadow's target should be healed ttt_shadow_target_buff_respawn_delay        10      // How often (in seconds) before the shadow's target should respawn ttt_shadow_target_buff_damage_bonus         0.15    // Damage bonus the shadow's target should get (e.g. 0.15 = 15% extra damage)

 // Arsonist
 ttt_arsonist_douse_time                     8       // The amount of time (in seconds) the arsonist takes to douse someone